makerdao/community/governance/votes/Executive vote - January 12, 2024.md

 - BA Labs and SES will recieve **175.00** and **508.55 MKR** respectively.
 - The Launch Project will recieve **4.5 million DAI** and **820.00 MKR**.
 - The DAI [Token Streams](https://manual.makerdao.com/module-index/module-token-streaming#trade-offs) for DECO and SES will be halted (`yank`).
-- Two Derecognized ALigned Delegates will recieve their remining surplus buffer, with Navigator recieving **20.84 MKR** and PALC **6.95 MKR**.
+- Two Derecognized ALigned Delegates will receive their remaining surplus buffer, with Navigator receiving **20.84 MKR** and PALC **6.95 MKR**.
 - The HVBank (RWA009-A) [RWA Agreement (`doc`)](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement) parameter will be updated to to **QmfEgZuiw6wsTRUYerdPZNUrqDXSGM6Nm4fM3nG7nNbEjT**.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**